-This excerpt has been adapted from journalist and best-selling author Jo Piazza's memoir How to Be Married, which hit shelves on April 18.
+This excerpt has been adapted from journalist and best-selling author Jo Piazza's memoir How to Be Married.
 For her book, Piazza set out on a reporting journey around the world to 20 countries on five continents to interview men and women about what makes for a happy and fulfilling marriage for both partners.

 I’d kept cheese in my fridge longer than I’d known the man who just proposed to me.

 It had been 92 days, yes, 12 weeks, since I’d met a perfect stranger on a work trip in the Galápagos Islands, and now he was asking me to be his wife.